SidonTheTroll/Erstes-Jahr/Biology/15-plant-growth-and-development.md

     - Initiates flowering and synchronizes fruit-set in pineapples.
     - Induces flowering in mango.

+> **Fruit set**: formation of fruit.

+- Along with root, the root hair are also important for absorption.

 It is one of the most widely used PGR in agriculture.

 One of the most widely used source of ethylene is ethephon.